RameshRav/screeningprofile/README.md

 # screeningprofile

-##Instructions to run the test
+##Instructions to run the app on node server

    Download node js if you do not have node js from "https://nodejs.org/en/download/"

    if git not available Download and install git from https://git-scm.com/download/win

-   Download as a zip folder in email and extract the contents.
+   Go to github url "https://github.com/RameshRav/screeningprofile" and click clone or download button to download as zip file.

-   Run "cd screening" or to root folder where you can see package.json, bower.json, gulpfile.js.
+   Extract zip contents and Run "cd screeningprofile-master" in command prompt to root folder where you can see package.json, bower.json, gulpfile.js.

    Run npm install -g bower (in case if you do not have bower)